Velocidex/velociraptor-docs/content/docs/clients/searching/_index.md

 3. The **Client ID** of the host.
 All clients have a unique ID starting with `C.`.

-   The client ID is a unique identifier, unlike hostnames or other endpoint identifiers which have no quarantee of uniqueness and which may change over time.
+   The client ID is a unique identifier, unlike hostnames or other endpoint identifiers which have no guarantee of uniqueness and which may change over time.
 The client ID is derived from the client's cryptographic key and is stored on the endpoint in the client writeback file.
 Clicking on the client id will take you to the client's information screen and switch all client